robbyfajrino/Asesmen-PET-Nanoplastik-NP-Citarum/README.md

-# PET nanoplastics in the Citarum basin (sungai Citarum) — Integrated Assessment
+# PET nanoplastics in the Citarum River basin (sungai Citarum) — Integrated Assessment

 Personal methodological project: an integrated assessment of **PET nanoplastics** (polystyrene deliberately excluded) in the **Citarum river basin, Jawa Barat, Indonesia**, on two local test